solliancenet/tech-immersion-data-ai/data-exp5/README.md

 8. In the tool tip that appears, click **Finish**.

-9. Select Add Source on the data flow design surface.
+9. Select the **Add Source** area on the data flow design surface.

     ![The Add Source drop target](media/08-add-source.png)

 10. In the tool tip that appears, read the guide text and select **Next** until it is dismissed.

-11. Near the top of the window, toggle the Data Flow Debug to on and then select OK in the dialog that appears.
+11. Near the top of the window, toggle the **Data Flow Debug** to on and then select **OK** in the dialog that appears.
 This will provision a small Databricks cluster behind the scenes that you will use to inspect your data as you are building the data flow.
 It takes about 5 minutes to be ready, but you can continue on with the next steps while it starts up.

     ![Toggling the Data Flow Debug on](media/10-data-flow-debug.png)

+12. Select the new source data set item, and then in the property panel, select the **Source Setting** tab,

-12. In the Source Setting tab, select **+ New** next to _Source dataset_.
+13. Select **+ New** next to _Source dataset_.

     ![Configuring the Source Settings](media/10-new-source-dataset.png)

-13. On the New Data Set panel, select **Azure Blob Storage** and then select **Continue**.
+14. On the New Data Set panel, select **Azure Blob Storage** and then select **Continue**.

     ![Selecting Blob Storage as the New Dataset source](media/12-blob-storage-source.png)

-14. On the Select Format panel, select **DelimitedText** and select **Continue**.
+15. On the Select Format panel, select **DelimitedText** and select **Continue**.

     ![Selecting DelimitedText as the format](media/13-text-source.png)

-15. On Set Properties, set the Name to `trip_data_input` and the under Linked service select `AzureBlobStorage`, which is a storage account that has been added for you.
+16. On Set Properties, set the Name to `trip_data_input` and the under Linked service select `AzureBlobStorage`, which is a storage account that has been added for you.

     ![Setting the name and linked service](media/14-set-properties.png)

-16. On Set Properties, for the File Path configure the following values:
+17. On Set Properties, for the File Path configure the following values:

     - Container: `data`
     - File: `trip_data_1.csv`